 Getting into the habit of investing, even while you’re working to pay off debt, can be a good thing.

 The focus is on building a regular investment habit, rather than getting caught up in the amount of money invested.
 So, Ben and Claire could choose to put just $100 aside each month for investing while they focus on paying off their high-interest debts.
 They can open a simple micro-investing account to do this.

 Sure, $100 a month isn’t going to transform their financial world any time soon but the amount isn’t the point, forming the habit is.

 If Ben and Claire take 9 months to pay off their high-interest credit cards, along the way they’ve gotten into the habit of investing too.

 Once their high-interest cards are cleared, they can begin to channel a big chunk of the money they were paying towards the cards, to investing.
-They can move from their micro-investing account and open a brokerage account, invest in ETFs or consider Peer to Peer lending.
+They can move from their micro-investing account and open a brokerage account, invest in ETFs or start working toward an investment property, or both.

 The good news is, whether you’re focused on paying off your debts as quickly as possible or investing your money both are steps towards securing your financial future.

 The sooner you can get on top of your consumer debt, the sooner you can start accumulating investment-grade assets that will put money in your pocket rather than take it out like credit card debt does.